Major snowstorm puts 31 million under blizzard warning

 "Everyone along the east coast be safe and listen to local officials as a major winter storm approaches," President Donald Trump tweeted.

+Federal agencies in the Washington area will open three hours late, with employees having the option of taking unscheduled leave or teleworking, according to a press release from the U.S. Office of Personnel Management.

 This storm system already hit the Midwest, claiming two lives in Wisconsin.
 According to the Milwaukee County Medical Examiner's office, the victims -- both men -- died in separate weather-related activities.
 One man, 76, was operating a snow blower before he died; the second man, 64, was shoveling snow, said investigator Jenni Penn.
-They were both cardiac-related deaths, said Penn.
+They were both cardiac-related deaths, Penn said.

 In addition to the hazards produced by a deluge of snow, the region also is expecting downed power lines and service interruptions.